BluIP/applets/README.md

-# Open-source Applets for the Dialer v4
+# Open-source Applets for Auxiliary platform.

 What it gives you:

- * Easy access to Broadsoft XSI-Actions
+ * Easy access to Broadsoft XSI Actions & Events
  * User Preferences
- * AngularJS & Ionic 1.0 Framework
+ * Javascript Framework

 ## Directory Requirements